 - Always examine the billing address prior to shipment, even when the AVS response indicates no sign of fraud.

-- Be certain the customer’s IP (Internet Protocol) address and ISP (Internet Service Provider) are in reasonable proximity to the billing address.
+- Be certain the customer’s IP (Internet Protocol) address and ISP (Internet Service Provider) are reasonably close to the billing address.🖥️

 - Watch for multiple failed order attempts from the same purchaser.